Types of tenant

 This category of tenants comprise of those individuals that find themselves single after a failed marriage or relationship.
 Their financial circumstances can vary from the very wealthy to being extremely short of cash following costly divorce proceedings.
 Their requirements are likely to vary depending on the circumstances of their break up.
 They may have a houseful of possessions that they are looking to relocate; or nothing at all, having moved out at speed.
 They might also be in the process of forming another relationship and use your property as ‘stop gap’ accommodation, in which case they probably won’t stop long.

-These people could be single or with families and are often well paid professionals that need to move because of their job.
-Their requirements are likely to depend on their age and family circumstances.
-In the case of a single person, moving to accommodation to for fill a temporary assignment it is likely that they will require a furnished rental property, including all domestic accessories such as: cutlery, pans, bed, furniture, curtains etc. Where the relocation may be permanent for a couple or family, they in turn are likely to want an unfurnished place where they can move all their belongings into.
-The let in the case of the former is likely to be relatively short.
+If the relocation is permanent, say for a couple or family, they in turn are likely to want an unfurnished property where they can move all their belongings into.
+The let in the case of the former furnished property is likely to be relatively short.
 The other situation may involve a relatively long-term let, especially where children are involved.
 In this case the quality of the local school will be an issue.
 Equally if the job move is permanent, the let may only be for the duration where a property for purchase is identified and bought.
 In both cases high rents are realisable reflecting the availability of a company relocation package.
 In all cases tenants will demand clean, well-appointed accommodation and car parking is likely to be required.
 This type of tenant often has their rent paid by their employer for part if not all of their stay.
 Where the tenancy is signed between the landlord and the tenants company they are known as a company let.
 Great if you can get them because normally you are able to charge a premium.
 In return the tenants are often quite demanding.
 I had a case where I let a house to a Japanese businessman.
 After the initial end of the 6 month Assured Shorthold Tenancy (AST) let we negotiated a new tenancy with additional services such as gardener and a ‘new gate’ thrown into the bargain.
 In return the rent was increased by 25% and the contract length doubled.
 A true company let actually involves the company taking on the liability of the tenancy and therefore the tenancy will be different to that of a standard Assured Shorthold Tenancy (AST).
 Others are still effectively company lets but operate by the tenant taking on the AST and then claiming the rent back from their employer in the form of expenses.
 I would always advise that if you get a company let, try and think creatively.
 Are there any services that the tenant might want and could legitimately charge back to the company?
 After all, they are not paying and if it makes things better for them, they are happy.
 You as the landlord get a higher rent or and possibly an improvement to your property, you are happy.
 The employer is happy that their new employee is happy; everybody’s happy!

 Housing benefits tenants